 Don’t get caught up in vanity metrics like the number of impressions or registered users.
 You can count the social media reach in hundreds of thousands, but that doesn’t mean the campaign was successful.

-There are many different tools that can help you measure the effects of a campaign, like BuzzSumo.
+Many different tools can help you measure the effects of a campaign, like BuzzSumo or Sprout Social.
 But before you invest in a SaaS tool, take a look at Google Analytics.
 With GA you can check the demographics to determine whether your campaign is reaching the right audience or identify the influencers and social media channels that are generating the most leads.

-If your goal is to drive sales, then providing UTM parameters is one of the simplest solutions.
-Google Analytics will collect the information and present them in a report.
+If your goal is to drive sales, then providing UTM parameters is one of the most straightforward solutions.
+Google Analytics will collect the information on which links precisely your visitors clicked to get to your website and present them in a report.

 Get creative when choosing the right people to work with.
 The easy way to promote your product is to cooperate with people who have expertise in the same niche.

-But what if you think outside the box and get in touch with someone who is not clearly associated with your business.
+One of the benefits of influencer marketing is that you get to think outside the box and get in touch with someone who is not clearly associated with your business.
 A food blogger can advertise jewellery, someone who is popularising science can post about cosmetics, and interior designer probably has something to say about photography.

 The point is to look for overlaps.
 This will allow you to reach a new audience and successfully promote your product or service on many different platforms.

-Have you tried influencer marketing?
+Have you tried influencer marketing strategy?
 What would you add to the list?
 I’d love to hear your thoughts!